second-state/wasm-learning/nodejs/kmeans/README.md

 # The k-means clustering example for machine learning

 In this example, we demonstrate how to do high performance machine learning in Node.js.
 The computationally intensive machine learning code is written in Rust and executed in WebAssembly.
 The user-facing application that uses machine learning is written in JavaScript and runs in Node.js.
 The example takes some [commonly used data sets](../deps/rkm#data), computes centers for clusters, and then label each data point with its cluster.
+Read about [machine learning in Rust and Node.js](https://www.secondstate.io/articles/machine-learning/).

 This example is inspired by [this article](https://www.lpalmieri.com/posts/2019-12-01-taking-ml-to-production-with-rust-a-25x-speedup/), which showed that Rust produced a 25x performance gain from Python.
 [This IBM case study](https://developer.ibm.com/technologies/web-development/articles/why-webassembly-and-rust-together-improve-nodejs-performance/) also shows the Rust and WebAssembly resulted in a 12x to 15x performance gain over plain Node.js.